knofy/statistics-tool/readme.txt

 1. Click on the button 'Open' to select a CSV-File you want to perform statistical operations on (in the folder 'testfiles' are already a few files you can use).
-The File must have one header-line and valid values otherwise statistical calculations are not possible by this program.
+The file must have one header-line and valid values otherwise statistical calculations are not possible by this program.

 2. With 'Select Column' choose the selected column of the file you want